azanovivan02/JavaAsASecondLanguage/homework04/README.md

 ### Operator

 **Operators** represent basic actions, which transform records in some way.
 They can be chained together in order to implement a graph with a desired logic.
-All operators must implement [Operator](src/main/java/io/github/javaasasecondlanguage/homework01/ops/Operator.java) interface.

 Operator accepts records one at a time.
 Each time it can output either zero, one or more records (by passing them to `collector` object).
 Operator can store any info about previously seen rows inside itself.